There are a variety of religious views on euthanasia. CARE breaks down the Christian views on euthanasia below:

 Advocates of euthanasia passionately believe that all human beings (provided that they are rational and competent) have the right and should be able to exercise that right to make their own decision as to how they want to dispose of their own life.

 No other individual or institution should have the power to infer or circumvent this right.

 However as John Donne said, ‘No man is an island, entire of itself; everyone is a continent, a part of the main.’
 The fact is that when an individual decides to take his or her own life it has a profound and unavoidable effect on the lives of those around them.
 That same individual exerting their right to autonomy has removed the same right from the survivors.

-From a biblical perspective, God has made us rational and volitional beings.
+There are a number of religious views on euthanasia, but from a biblical perspective, God has made us rational and volitional beings.
 As such we have a God-give mind and will through which we are to live our lives by choice and not coercion.
 We are accountable to God for our decisions.
 Whilst choice is good, we need to qualify it with an understanding and appreciation of freedom, dependence and life.